A mathematical model of CAR-T cell therapy in combination with chemotherapy for malignant gliomas: Discussion

-After building the model, a mathematical analysis was performed, initially considering a single dose of both treatments, followed by an analysis with continuous treatment of both therapies.
-Interestingly, with a single dose of both treatments, tumor eradication is not possible, which aligns with clinical observations and the challenges posed by these types of tumors \cite{gliomas2024}.
-However, when constant treatment is applied, we identified a threshold for both TMZ and CAR-T cell dosages at which tumor eradication becomes achievable.
-Importantly, the values presented in Proposition \ref{p:p5} are feasible: the critical daily CAR-T dosage $V$ is approximately $5.3\cdot10^{7}$ $\mbox{cells}\cdot \mbox{day}^{-1}$, and when the maximal TMZ dosage ($E_0 = 1$) is applied, the critical value for the sum of TMZ's efficacy against the tumor and its transition rate from sensitive to TMZ-resistant cells ($\alpha_1 + \epsilon_1$) is approximately 0.21, based on the maximal sensitive growth rate $r_1$ from Table \ref{tab:paramenters}.
-Thus, we found conditions on the dosages of CAR-T cells and the efficiency and dosage of TMZ that ensure the stability of the equilibrium with zero tumor cells under constant treatment.
-However, constant treatment is not feasible due to patient toxicity constraints.
-Therefore, we propose an impulsive treatment strategy, where CAR-T cells and TMZ doses above the critical thresholds are administered in intervals, driving the system governed by \eqref{eq:new_model} towards a tumor-free equilibrium.
+{After constructing the model, we analyze it}, initially considering a single dose of both treatments, followed by an analysis with continuous treatment of both therapies.
+Interestingly, with a single dose of both treatments, tumor eradication is not possible, which is consistent with clinical observations and the challenges posed by these types of tumors \cite{gliomas2024}.

+However, when continuous treatment is applied, we {identify} a threshold for both TMZ and CAR-T cell dosages at which tumor eradication becomes achievable.
+Importantly, the values presented in Proposition \ref{p:p5} are feasible: the daily critical CAR-T cell dosage $V$ is approximately $5.3\cdot10^{7}$ $\mbox{cells}\cdot \mbox{day}^{-1}$, and when the daily maximal TMZ dosage ($E_0 = 1$) is applied, the critical value for the sum of TMZ efficacy against the tumor and its transition rate from sensitive to TMZ-resistant cells ($\alpha_1 + \epsilon_1$) is approximately 0.21, based on the maximum sensitive growth rate $r_1$ from Table \ref{tab:paramenters}.
+Thus, we {find} conditions on the dosages of CAR-T cells and the efficiency and dosage of TMZ that ensure the stability of the equilibrium with zero tumor cells under daily constant treatment.

-Thus, we numerically explored different treatments: first when only TMZ is applied, then when only CAR-T cell therapy is applied, and finally, the combination of both as an innovative multimodal treatment.
+Continuous treatment is not feasible due to patient toxicity constraints.
+Therefore, we propose an impulsive treatment strategy, where CAR-T cells and TMZ doses above the critical thresholds are administered {a finite number of times}, driving the system governed by \eqref{eqS}--\eqref{eqE} towards a tumor-free equilibrium, while maintaining treatment within tolerable toxicity levels, thereby ensuring clinical feasibility.